some-one-who-codez/interstitials/README.md

 # Interstitial

-A new Flutter project showing an example use case of interstitial ads,
+A new Flutter project showing an example use case of interstitial ads.

+## What this app does
+This app loads the first page and when the button is clicked the interstitial is loaded.
+When it is closed the page is replaced by the second page and the ad disposed.
+The second page is just like the first and returns you back to the first page repeating the same process.

 ## Useful Links
 - [AdMob](https://apps.admob.com/signup/create-account)